 H-Levant is a moderated network for those interested in the scholarly discussion of the modern history and culture of the countries of the Eastern Mediterranean.
 Called "the Levant" in English and "al-mashriq" in Arabic, the region today includes Iraq, Syria, Lebanon, Israel, the Palestinian territories, Jordan and parts of Turkey.
 While most of the inhabitants are Arabic-speaking Muslims, there are significant populations of Jews and Christians.
 And although the peoples of the region are diverse, they possess a shared history stretching back millenia.

-The following jobs were posted to the H-Net Job Guide from 30 May 2016 to 6 June 2016.
+The following jobs were posted to the H-Net Job Guide from 27 June 2016 to 4 July 2016.
 These job postings are included here based on the categories selected by the list editors for H-Levant.